xiaoxianyu-office/mm/skills/mechanics/command.md

 tutorial](/tutorials/commandskills).
 That happens because the double quotes and curly brackets are reserved for MythicMobs itself trying to read the syntax you supplied.
-`Update: as of MythicMobs 2.4 curly brackets {} do not need to be replaced with message variables anymore.
-Double quotes " however, still need replacements.`

 Attributes
 ----------